Jan Erola: Personal life

 Jan Erola has a Master of Social Sciences degree in recent/political history from Helsinki University.

 Born in London, Erola has also lived in Oxford with his then wife Anne Moilanen and family.

-He sings and co-writes songs in a parody band, Punatähdet ("the Red Stars"), under the artist name of "Aatos Punanen.".
+He sings and co-writes songs in a political history parody band, Punatähdet ("the Red Stars"), under the artist name of "Aatos Punanen.".
 Punatähdet sings mainly in Finnish, but has performed e.g. in Canada, in Sointula BC.
 Erola British vintage car enthusiast.
-He own an old Mini and a Jaguar.
+He owns an old Mini and a Jaguar.

-Erola is a member of the advisory board of the Finnish National Theatre and the Board of the Finnish Society of Sport Sciences.
+Erola is the vice chair of the advisory board of the Finnish National Theatre and a former member the board of the Finnish Society of Sport Sciences.